Mr-Alireza82/ISO8583/README.md

 - ✅ Supporting [MTLS](https://en.wikipedia.org/wiki/Mutual_authentication)
 - ✅ Supporting Asynchronous Non-Blocking IO

+<br><br>

 ## 🏗️ Architecture Overview

-This library separates responsibilities into three clear layers:

-1. **Client Logic**
+This library is designed with a **clean separation of responsibilities**, making it modular and easy to extend.
+It consists of three core layers:

+### 1️⃣ Client Logic
-   Handles TCP connections, message sending, retries, and response reading.
+🔌 Handles TCP connections, retries, and response reading.
-   The client is responsible for transporting the message over the network.
+The client is only responsible for **transporting the message** across the network.

-2. **Message Logic**
+### 2️⃣ Message Logic
-   Uses the Builder Pattern to fluently construct ISO8583 messages.
+🧱 Uses the **Builder Pattern** to fluently construct ISO8583 messages.
-   The message itself stays generic, but its values depend on the chosen protocol.
+The message structure is generic, but its **values and fields** are determined by the protocol.

-3. **Protocol Logic**
+### 3️⃣ Protocol Logic
-   Defines the rules and templates for a specific ISO8583 protocol.
+📜 Defines the **rules and templates** for the ISO8583 protocol version in use.
-   Each protocol can provide its own builder configuration.
+Each protocol provides its own builder configuration.
+- Same builder structure
+- Different field definitions and values

+---

-This separation allows you to:
+✅ **This separation allows you to:**
-- Reuse the **Client** for networking without touching message construction.
+- Reuse the **Client** for networking without touching message construction
-- Swap out **Protocol Logic** while keeping the same **Builder** interface.
+- Swap out **Protocol Logic** while keeping the same **Message** interface
-- Maintain clean, extensible, and testable code.
+- Maintain **clean, extensible, and testable** code

+<br><br>

 ## 🚀 Getting Started